NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 It is suggested to look at the documentation of all the options above and adjust them for your use case.

+See :numref:`bundle_adjust` for the documentation of all options above, and :numref:`ba_out_files` for the output reports being saved, which can help judge how well the optimization worked.

 RPC lens distortion
 ^^^^^^^^^^^^^^^^^^^